mukeshsoni/mukeshsoni.github.io/src/pages/resume/index.md

 **mukeshsoni@gmail.com**<br/>
 **Ph - 8792643041**<br/>

-> I am good at JavaScript, HTML, CSS, reactjs and family.
-I have also worked in nodejs but i am not a nodejs expert.
+> I am good at JavaScript, TypeScript, HTML, CSS, reactjs and family.
+I have also worked in nodejs.
 I have been doing web development since 2011 and loved most of the journey.
-I am super excited about the future of web development.
-I think it's still in it's infancy.
+I am still super excited about the future of web development.

-> I transitioned into web development from a business analyst role in 2011 and have never looked back.
+I always keep performance in mind when building websites.
+It's become harder and harder to keep a tab on site performance with an explosion of easy to use third party libraries.
+It's never been easier to build awesome sites.
+But it's also never been easier to build a slow one.

+My technology of choice when building sites is html, css, javascript, typescript, reactjs, and nodejs.

 I like the ideas behind functional programming and try to use them as much as possible in my own code.
 Immutability rules.

-Currently use reactjs and redux for writing complex frontend applications.
-Have decent knowledge about CSS, Haskell and Elm too.

-Have been getting into `react-native` of late and loving it. `react-native` might be the future of mobile development.

-Know a little bit of PureScript, haskell and Elm.
-You can ask me about monoids, functors, applicatives and (hold your breath) monads!
-If you are looking for a beginner haskell or PureScript developer, who you are willing to train, please get in touch with me.
-I promise you will not regret.

-Developers still do a lot of manual work, even though their work automates someone else's work.
-The journey a developer takes when building software is far from the promised land they dream about when getting into software developement.
-I care deeply about this aspect of developer's life and try building tools to improve it.
-This i do in my free time.
+I have dabbled a bit in purely functional programming languages like Elm and Haskell.

+Would love to like a little rust because of the novel concepts it brings to programming.

+I like writing open source code code in my free time.
 Some of my personal work can be found on github - [https://github.com/mukeshsoni](https://github.com/mukeshsoni).

 ## Skills